 HydroWorx: The Expert’s Choice For Pregnancy Pain Relief

 HydroWorx products are trusted by professionals in hospitals and physical therapy clinics throughout North America.
 We offer a number of flexible products for professional use.
-Best of all, you can enjoy all the benefits of a HydroWorx therapy pool for as little as $1,220 a month.
-Contact us today for more information, or to order your free informational DVD!
+Best of all, you can enjoy all the benefits of a HydroWorx therapy equipment for as little as $1,220 a month.
+Contact us today for more information, or to order your free informational kit!